Desperation grows as Mexico runs out of vaccines

 “This overload of course will not affect the vaccination, but its is important that we continue with the registration,” she said.

+Late Thursday, the site began to work haltingly.
+Authorities said so far about a half-million people were able to register.

-Other observers noted wryly that López Obrador’s administration toyed with the idea of setting up alternative social media after Twitter suspended the account of former U.S. president Donald Trump, with whom the Mexican leader was close.
-They say Twitter appears safe: the Mexican government can’t set up a working webpage.
+But observers noted wryly that López Obrador’s administration recently toyed with the idea of setting up alternative social media after Twitter suspended the account of former U.S. president Donald Trump, with whom the Mexican leader was close.
+They say Twitter appears safe, however: the Mexican government can barely set up a working webpage.

 Authorities have said they are still working on getting enough server capacity to handle the number of people attempting to register.